 - Season the cauliflower.
 Place the cauliflower into a large bowl.
 Drizzle with oil and sprinkle with salt.
 Mix.

 - Bake the cauliflower.
 Pour the cauliflower onto the baking sheet and bake for 20 minutes.
 Remove from the oven and flip the florets.
 Place back into the oven and continue baking for 10 minutes.

 - Prepare the tahini sauce.
 In a medium-sized bowl, add all of the tahini sauce ingredients.
 Mix well.

 - Assemble the dish.
 There are two ways to serve the dish.
-The first way is to place the cauliflower onto the serving dish and drizzle on the tahini, then sprinkle with herbs.
-The second way is to pour the tahini sauce onto the plate then top with cauliflower and herbs.
+First, place the cauliflower onto the serving dish, drizzle on the tahini, and pomegranate molasses, then sprinkle with herbs.
+The second way is to pour the tahini sauce onto the cauliflower, mix, and then top with herbs & pomegranate molasses.
 I prefer the first way, but the choice is yours.